backstage/backstage/contrib/docs/tutorials/help-im-behind-a-corporate-proxy.md

 app:
   baseUrl: https://your-public-url.com:3000
   listen:
-    host: 0.0.0.0 # This make the dev server bind to localhost and not the baseUrl hostname
+    host: 0.0.0.0 # This makes the dev server bind to all IPv4 interfaces and not just the baseUrl hostname

 backend:
   baseUrl: https://your-public-url.com:8080